 It's gluten free and dairy free.
 So what's not to like ?
 Try it today and let me know how it turned out.
 Tag me in your pictures with @loveandotherspices or #loveandotherspices.
 I'd love to see your creations.

 - 250 g kitul jaggery/ brown molasses sugar

 - Pinch of salt

 - Roasted cashews to garnish

-Heat a pan in medium, add the grated jaggery or sugar along with 2 tbsp of water.
+- Heat a pan in medium, add the grated jaggery or sugar along with 2 tablespoon of water.
 Cook until dissolved.

 - Take the pan off heat and let it cool.

 - Whisk the coconut milk into the sugar syrup.

 - Whisk the eggs, with a pinch of salt and cardamom powder in a separate bowl.

 - Add the coconut milk mixture to the eggs and whisk until combined.
 Don’t whisk until it’s frothy.